14 money scams to watch out for

 The disingenuous oiks will send you an email, disguised as being sent from a trusted payment source, and try to convince you to share personal details in whatever way they can.

-The bottom line is that HMRC, SLC, banks, Paypal, eBay… they'll never ask you to reveal personal details over email, so if you're asked to don't do it.
+The bottom line is that HMRC, SLC, banks, Paypal, eBay… they'll never ask you to reveal personal details over email, so if you're asked to do it, don't.

 If in doubt, report it.

-How it works is that you'll be approached by someone (perhaps someone you got chatting to in a bar, a neighbour or even someone you know relatively well) and they'll tell you that for some reason or other, they're unable to pay cash into their own account.
+Victims will be approached by someone (perhaps someone in a bar, a neighbour or even someone you know relatively well) and they'll tell you that for some reason or other, they're unable to pay cash into their own account.

-Perhaps they're working cash in hand so can't be seen to be pay too much hard cash into their account in case they get chased for tax, so ask you to pay the cash into your own account and transfer it to them digitally, and they'll give you a 10% cut for your trouble.
+Perhaps they're working cash in hand so can't be seen to be pay too much hard cash into their account in case they get chased for tax.
+They ask you to pay the cash into your own account and transfer it to them digitally, and they'll give you a 10% cut for your trouble.
 Simple, right?

 Wrong.
 Never offer to do this for someone!
 For a start, money laundering is illegal and if you get caught, it won't be pretty.